bigdatagenomics/bigdatagenomics.github.io/source/_posts/2018-01-04-adam-0-dot-23-dot-0-released-plus-avocado-cannoli-and-deca-releases.markdown

 {% img center /images/speedup-bqsr.png %}

-We have work-in-progress towards a Spark SQL-based implementation of duplicate marking, which provides an additional >20% performance improvement.
+We have work-in-progress towards a Spark SQL-based implementation of duplicate marking, which will provide an additional >20% performance improvement.
 We hope to introduce this new duplicate marker in the 0.24.0 release of ADAM.

 Manipulating Data using Spark SQL